Leaders of the New School: 1986–1990: Early years

 In 1984, Leaders of the New School was formed by Long Island natives Charlie Brown (born Bryan Higgins on September 19, 1970), Busta Rhymes (born Trevor Smith, Jr. on May 20, 1972) and Dinco D (born James Jackson on November 4, 1971).
 Rhymes' cousin Cut Monitor Milo (born Sheldon Scott on July 4, 1970) became the group's DJ and would also rap in the group occasionally.

 During a performance at Payday, a roving and short-lived hip-hop party in New York's late-1980s club scene, the group was discovered by Elektra Records A&R Dante Ross.

-The group performed for fellow Long Island based hip hop group Public Enemy, who had already rose to prominence, at a talent show circa 1989.
+The group performed for fellow Long Island based hip hop group Public Enemy, who had already risen to prominence, at a talent show circa 1989.
 There, Busta Rhymes and Charlie Brown were given their respective stage names by Chuck D of Public Enemy.
 Shortly afterward, production team the Bomb Squad took them under their wings and taught them how to produce by spending a significant amount of time with the group.

 The members of the leaders of the New School were offered the option of performing as one of two group names chosen by the Bomb Squad: Leaders of the New School or Young Black Teenagers.
 When they were informed by The Bomb Squad that they were mentoring another crew who were interested in taking the L.O.N.S. name, both groups were told that they would have to battle for it.
 Both sides had to make a song called "Fuck The Old School," and who created the better song would win the L.O.N.S. designator.
 The loser would have to settle for Young Black Teenagers as their group name.
 After Rhymes and Brown's group earned the name Leaders of the New School, the white group was named Young Black Teenagers.